tieto-pc/aws-devops-intro-demo/README.md

 1. The demonstration creates a [CodeCommit](https://aws.amazon.com/codecommit/) repository.
 2. The demonstration uses code in an existing Github project - [java-simple-rest-demo-app ](https://github.com/tieto-pc/java-simple-rest-demo-app) and pushes the code to the AWS CodeCommit repository (we could have used the original Github repository but steps #1-#2 are used for demonstration purposes).
 3. The demonstration builds the Java application using [CodeBuild](https://aws.amazon.com/codebuild/).
-CodeBuild also runs unit tests and then builds the Docker image from the Java application and pushes the new Docker image to AWS [ECR](https://aws.amazon.com/ecr/).
+CodeBuild also runs unit tests and then builds the Docker image from the Java application and pushes the new Docker image to AWS [ECR](https://aws.amazon.com/ecr/) - demonstration [aws-ecs-fargate-demo
+](https://github.com/tieto-pc/aws-ecs-fargate-demo) provides the ECR registry.
 4. The new Docker image can be used to deploy new version of the application to [aws-ecs-fargate-demo ](https://github.com/tieto-pc/aws-ecs-fargate-demo) which uses the Docker image from the AWS ECR registry.